conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Datasheet/README.md

 ### Overview

-The RAK4600 WisBee™ Breakout Module is shown in Figure 2 that displays the top view of the module.
+The RAK4600 Breakout Module is shown in Figure 2 that displays the top view of the module.

 <rk-img
   src="/assets/images/wisduo/rak4600-breakout-board/datasheet/board-overview/cwr7pftlffhyogeuzahz.jpg"
   width="40%"
-  caption="RAK4600 WisBee™ Breakout Board Illustration" />
+  caption="RAK4600 Breakout Board Illustration"
+/>

 ### Hardware

 Hardware specification is categorized into five parts that covers the interfacing, pinouts, and its corresponding functions and diagrams.
-It also covers the RF and electrical parameters that include the tabular data of the functionalities and standard values of the RAK4600 WisBee™ Breakout Board.
+It also covers the RF and electrical parameters that include the tabular data of the functionalities and standard values of the RAK4600 Breakout Board.

 #### Interfaces